 Unless requested specifically by your guest, you are not required to delete or otherwise scrub any transaction that is required to process bookings or conduct business with guests.
-You may send email notices to guest to confirm reservations or interact with guests on a specific business activity.
+You may send email notices to guests to confirm reservations or interact with guests on specific business activity.

 Ways to Avoid Violating GDPR:

 2. Separate your “I Agree” to terms and conditions from your “I Agree” for personal data consent.
 Booking and marketing are 2 separate activities and require 2 separate consent actions.
 You can use your email marketing program’s opt-in form to enable contacts to opt-in to marketing materials.
 You can also add an additional question at the end of your booking process to opt-in to marketing materials.
 You must respect the guests’ opt-in preferences.

 3. Disclose any way in which you share personal data with 3rd parties such as re-targeting or sharing your email lists.

 4. Do not share IA or BIN system login or visual access to the control panel screens with outside third parties not involved in your day to day operation.
 Only your authorized employees and IA support staff should have access to guest data.

 5. Your employees must be trained regarding your GDPR policies.